2010 Bucknell Bison football team

-The Bison were outscored 310 to 151.
-Their 1–4 conference record tied with Lafayette for fourth place among the six teams eligible for the Patriot League championship.
-Fordham was excluded from the championship; their games did not count in the Patriot League standings, and they are shown on standings tables below the actual last-place teams, Bucknell and Lafayette.
+The team was outscored 310 to 151.
+Its 1–4 conference record tied with Lafayette for fourth place among the six teams eligible for the Patriot League championship.

+Fordham was excluded from the championship; its games did not count in the Patriot League standings, and are shown on the standings tables below the actual last-place teams, Bucknell and Lafayette.

 Bucknell played its home games at Christy Mathewson–Memorial Stadium on the university campus in Lewisburg, Pennsylvania.